Charlie (2015 Malayalam film): Spin-off & Remakes

 The film had a spin-off called Kallan D'couza which was released on 22 January 2022, directed by Jithu K. Jayan based of the character Kallan D'couza portrayed by Soubin Shahir in this film.
-The film was a box office bomb because of it’s poor story.
+The film was a box office bomb because of its poor story.

 The film was remade into multiple language.
 Deva (2017) in Marathi which is directed by Murali Nellappa featuring Ankush Chaudhari, Tejaswini Pandit and Spruha Joshi.
 Maara (2021) in Tamil, directed by Dhilip Kumar featuring R. Madhavan, Shraddha Srinath and Sshivada.
 Also in Bengali as Surjo (2024) directed by Shiladitya Moulick featuring Vikram Chatterjee, Madhumita Sarcar and Darshana Banik.

 Production

 Principal photography began on 25 May 2015 in Idukki.
 IBTimes reported that it will be an experimental film and each actor will be spotted in a new look.
 The film was shot at various locations in Kochi, Munnar and Gujarat.
 The filming was completed by September 2015.